EDUCATION

 Background

 Written questions were graded too strictly with high override rates adding friction to users while studying.
 There were three types of grading: unsure grading: users can choose whether an answer is correct vs incorrect when the grader is unsure; require one answer only: necessary to input one part of the answer that has multiple answers (separated by slashes, commas, or semicolons); and override: users can override any written question.
+The rigid system failed to catch typos, grammar slip-ups, or minor formatting differences friction that disrupted study flow.

-Data Collected
+Data Highlighted

 SOLUTION

-Flexible Grading Options
+AI‑Enhanced, Flexible Grading

 Study Experience